akamai/akamaipowershell/README.md

 The central function of the module is Invoke-AkamaiRestMethod, which is a heavily modified version of the deprecated Invoke-AkamaiOpen you can find [here](https://github.com/akamai/AkamaiOPEN-edgegrid-powershell).

 *Note: NO WARRANTY of any kind is offered, or should be inferred.
-If you use this module and break your stuff, that's your own issue.
-These APIs are super-powerful and this is nothing beyond some syntax checking to ensure you don't burn your own setup down.*
+These APIs are very powerful and this module will do little beyond basic syntax checking and will not prevent you doing unspeakable things to your infrastructure if you instruct it to do so.*

 ### Usage